 He and his wife, Siri Bhrosa Kaur Khalsa, reside in Los Angeles and have 2 children and 3 granddaughters.

 SS Guru Darbar Singh was born in Espanola to Guru Meher Kaur and Singh.
 His father was an architect and built the Siri Singh Sahib’s dome house but left this earth when Guru Darbar was only eight months old.
-A plaque dedicated to Guru Meher Singh resides in front of the dome to this day to honor him for his service to the Dharma.
+A plaque dedicated to Guru Meher Singh resides in front of the dome to this day honoring him for his service to the Dharma.

 Guru Darbar attended boarding school in India from the age nine until he graduated at 16 years old.
 After graduating he returned to New Mexico and attended the College of Santa Fe and received a BA in International Business Administration.
 He started the business Nine Treasures selling fine jewelry and watches.
 As of last year, he became the new owner of an online business for health supplements and has found enjoyment in his new venture.